PHP Classes And Objects. Here’s What You Need To Know

 The end of the file is reached.

-As you may know classes can inherit the properties and methods of another class using extends keyword.
+As you may know, classes can inherit the properties and methods of another class using the extends keyword.
 This is called inheritance.
-It is the one of the reasons of using the object oriented programming.
+It is one of the reasons for using object-oriented programming.

 <?php